eliotcochrane/eliotcochrane.github.io/_posts/2023-12-07-season-first-day.md

 **Variations**
 * Without ski poles
 * With horizontal pole
-* With Overhead pole
+* With overhead pole
 * Varied terrain and conditions

 **Notes**
-Ensure the skier keeps the inside ski completely of the snow throughout the entire turn
+Ensure the skier keeps the inside ski completely off the snow throughout the entire turn.

 ![Outside Ski Only Diagram](/assets/img/drills/outside-ski-only.jpeg) *Photo: Diagram of Outside Ski Only drill.*